A Foodcentric Life

 ↓ Jump to Recipe

-Fire up your pellet grill and try this easy smoked chicken breast.
-Smoking chicken breasts low and slow ensures they remain moist and tender while a flavorful dry rub enhances every bite.
-Whether you're smoking just a couple or filling the grill, be sure to prepare extra for fantastic leftovers for tacos or salads.
-The results are delicious.
+Fire up your pellet grill and make juicy, flavorful smoked chicken breast.
+Smoking chicken breasts low and slow keeps them moist and tender, while a simple dry rub adds bold flavor to every bite.
+Whether you’re cooking just a couple or loading up the grill, always make extra — the leftovers are perfect for tacos, salads, or quick lunches.
+The result?
+Smoky, succulent chicken you’ll want on repeat.

 A gray platter of smoked chicken breasts with bbq dipping sauce and a bowl of broccoli salad.

-I've always loved smoky flavor and the smell of smoke.
-When we built our backyard, I was thrilled to finally have a place for a pellet grill (aka pellet smoker).
-Food off the pellet grill is so tender and flavorful.
-This smoked chicken breast has become a weekly staple because it's so easy and tastes great.
-Never smoked chicken breast?
-Try this easy recipe, it's sure to please.
+I’ve always loved smoky flavor and the smell of wood smoke.
+When we built our backyard, I was thrilled to finally have space for a pellet grill (also called a pellet smoker).
+Food from a pellet grill is tender, juicy, and full of flavor.
+This smoked chicken breast recipe has become a weekly staple because it’s so easy and always turns out delicious.
+Never smoked chicken breast before?
+This simple method is sure to please.

 Jump to: